hardcorefactions/hardcorefactions/README.md

 </div>

 ## 🤔 Who am I?
 Hello!
-My name is jsexp and I am just another curious Developer and System Administrator, I have worked on minecraft clients and plugin development so if you want any of that just hit me on my Discord.
+I'm **jsexp**, a Developer and System Administrator with experience in **Minecraft client and plugin development**.
+I enjoy working on innovative projects and optimizing systems for better performance.
+If you're interested in **Minecraft development** or have any related inquiries, feel free to reach out to me on **Discord**!

 ## 🚀 Current Projects